stanford-crfm/levanter/docs/LoRA.md

 ### 1. Apply the LoRA transform to the model

-Thus, to "LoRA-ize" a model, we need to do some surgery on the model's linear layers.
-This is what Levanter's `loraize` function does.
-It takes a model and a `LoraConfig` and returns a new model with the LoRA transform The `LoraConfig` is a dataclass with the following fields:
+So, to "LoRA-ize" a model, we need to do some surgery on the model's linear layers, by wrapping each linear layer in a LoRA layer.
+This is what Levanter's
+`loraize` function does.
+It takes a model and a `LoraConfig` and returns a new model with the LoRA transform applied to the linear layers.

+ The `LoraConfig` is a dataclass with the following fields:
 ```python
 @dataclass(frozen=True)